 In the book Gottman elaborates on (i) each of the myths mentioned above, (ii) the role of friendship and an overall sense of positivity in a marriage and (iii) how each of the signs above (harsh startups, the 4 horsemen, and flooding) work.
 You can also get a detailed overview in our full full 14-page summary.

 We’ll now give a synopsis of the 7 principles for making marriage work.

 Fundamentally, great marriages depend on how you interact daily to strengthen the friendship and the sense of positivity in your relationship.
 These 7 principles are inter-related —improvements in 1 area will positively impact the other areas.
 We’ll zoom in on the first principle in detail, followed by a brief overview of the remaining 6 principles.
-You can get the full mojo from the book / complete summary.
+You can a similar level of detail for all 7 principles from our complete book summary of The Seven Principles of Making Marriage Work summary.

 1. ENHANCE YOUR LOVE MAPS

 You can only truly love someone if you know them well.
 Happy couples know each other intimately—it’s like having a love map in their mind where they store all the details about their spouse, e.g. their best friends, favorite music, greatest fears and hopes, current stresses.

 All of us change over time, especially when we experience major life events, e.g. a new baby or career change.
 When a couple understands each other deeply and has the habit of staying up-to-date with each other’s thoughts and feelings, they’re less likely to lose sight of each other as they evolve through the years.

 Using the questions in the book, interview your spouse like a reporter to find out about their current friends and rivals, events that they dread or look forward to, current hopes and stresses etc. Your goal is to gather facts for a broad snapshot of your partner’s life and start building your love maps.
 Do not judge or give advice.

 Love maps quiz